A00432357/AmazonMobileAutomation/README.md

 5) Now switch to Package Explorer/Project Explorer

-6)On Android mobile device, enable developer options and USB debugging option
+6) On Android mobile device, enable developer options and USB debugging option

-7) Connect the android mobile device to system using usb cable and enter the following command in terminal ~adb devices~ , which returns the `uuid` of  connected device
+7) Connect the android mobile device to system using usb cable and enter the following command in terminal `adb devices` , which returns the `uuid` of  connected device

 8) Start Appium server on port Number : 4723